groundy

 FLOP Thresholds Are the Backbone of AI Regulation, And They Have a Blind Spot

 Every major AI governance framework in effect today ties its regulatory trigger to a single number: cumulative training FLOPs.
 The EU AI Act presumes “high impact capabilities” when a model is trained above 10^25 FLOP (Article 51).
-The now-expired US Executive Order 14110 set its reporting threshold at 10^26 FLOP (arXiv:2605.29359).
-California’s SB 53 enforces a comparable bar with penalties up to $1 million (arXiv:2605.29359).
+The US Executive Order 14110 set a reporting threshold at 10^26 FLOP, but it was revoked on the first day of the Trump administration in January 2025 and its replacement order named no successor figure, so there is currently no federal compute-threshold trigger at all [Updated June 2026] (Removing Barriers to American Leadership in AI).
+California’s SB 53, the Transparency in Frontier Artificial Intelligence Act signed in September 2025, keeps the 10^26 FLOP bar but uses it to compel safety disclosures rather than to cap training, with civil penalties up to $1 million per violation [Updated June 2026].
 A paper published on arXiv in May 2026 argues that distributed training algorithms have advanced far enough to make those thresholds an accounting fiction.

 The argument is mechanical, not speculative: if you split a training run across enough small clusters, no individual cluster crosses the FLOP cap, even though the combined run produces a model that would have triggered the threshold if trained in one place.
 The paper models this under adversarial constraints and concludes that frontier-scale models are, in principle, trainable on dispersed nodes connected by consumer-grade internet (arXiv:2605.29359).